 - Include all special skills (i.e., Excel, Power Point, Facebook, Twitter, Instagram, Photography, etc.).

 Note, international students who do not have a social security number will be hired using their temporary government ID issued by the university at the time of acceptance.

 Finding a campus job is easy since we always have jobs available.
 New jobs are posted daily and no job stays open for more than 30 days.
 Best of all, you can “tweak” your job search based on your preference.
 You can search by:

 - Job Location – Homewood campus, Medical campus, Off-Campus, etc.

-- Job Category – Academic Assistant, Life Guard, Web Manager, & many more
+- Job Title – Academic Assistant, Life Guard, Web Manager, & many more

 - Start Date, or, you can do a full search